It happened on Sunday evening, exactly two years and four days after my first (and worst) falling-off-the-boat accident.

 The BEST news is that I don’t have to cook or clean for 6 to 8 weeks!!!

 Oh, and the boat is now up for sale.
 I’m not kidding.
 There’s already a broker’s sign on it.
 I’m devastated about it because I LOVE living on a boat but, after too many falls, several tropical storms, two hurricanes, and a funnel cloud that scarred Mason for life, I decided that God doesn’t need to send me anymore signs.
 It’s time to move on to the next chapter in our lives.
-And, we’re looking at the mountains in Tennessee.
+And, we’re looking at the mountains in Tennessee or Georgia.